kpine/zwave-js-server-docker/README.md

 - `S2_UNAUTHENTICATED_KEY`: The network key for the S2 Unauthenticated security class.
 - `S0_LEGACY_KEY`: The network key for the S0 (Legacy) security class.
 This replaces the deprecated `NETWORK_KEY` variable.
 - `USB_PATH`: The device path of the Z-Wave USB controller.
 Defaults to `/dev/zwave`.
 Use of this variable is unnecessary if the controller device path is mapped from the host as `/dev/zwave`.
+- `FIRMWARE_UPDATE_API_KEY`: The API key used to access the Z-Wave JS Firmware Update Service.
+By default, no key is configured.
+Usually it is not necessary to configure this, unless you are a commercial user.
+See the [Firmware Update API Key](#firmware-update-api-key) section for details.

 ### Directories